 Professor Ivana Partridge BA, MA(Cantab), PhD(CranIT), (IDC Director, Professor), Toughening of polymers and composites, thermoset cure, through-the-thickness reinforcement of composites.

-Dr Alberto Pirrera MSc(Palermo), PhD, (Lecturer), Structural analysis, design and optimisation, shell structures, wind turbine blades, morphing, buckling and post-buckling.
+Dr Alberto Pirrera MSc(Palermo), PhD, (CDT Co-Director for the Taught Programme, Senior Lecturer), Structural analysis, design and optimisation, shell structures, wind turbine blades, morphing, buckling and post-buckling.

 Professor Kevin Potter PhD, CEng, BSc, (Professor), Composites manufacturing, reinforcement deformation, dimensional variability, defect generation.